 One of the best features of Medigap is standardization.
 This means that a Plan G from one insurance company provides the exact same medical benefits as a Plan G from any other company.
 The only differences will be the monthly premium you pay and the company’s customer service reputation.
 This rule makes it much easier to compare plans apples-to-apples.
 You don’t have to worry about hidden clauses or different coverage levels between carriers for the same lettered plan.
 Your main job is to first decide which plan letter (like G or N) has the benefits you need, and then find the most competitively priced policy from a reliable company.

-The Most Popular Medigap Plans in Texas
+What Are the Most Popular Medigap Plans in Texas?

 You’ll hear a lot about three plans in particular: Plan F, Plan G, and Plan N. These are by far the most popular choices among Texans.
 For anyone new to Medicare, Plan G is often the top contender.
 It’s the most comprehensive option available, covering nearly all of your out-of-pocket costs under Original Medicare.
 The only thing it doesn’t cover is the annual Medicare Part B deductible.
 Plan N is another excellent choice if you’re looking for a lower monthly premium and don’t mind paying small copays for some doctor visits and emergency room trips.
 We have a detailed Texas Medigap guide that explores these popular plans more deeply.